Mu-C00L/Mu-C00L/README.md

 ## Hi there, I'm Mukul Mohmare - aka [Mu-C00L](https://github.com/Mu-C00L) 👋

-## I'm a Student, Developer, and an Explorer!
+## I'm a Student, Rookie Developer, and an Explorer!

-- 🎓 I,m currently an undergraduate at <b>IIIT Allahabad.<b/>
+- 🎓 I'm currently an undergraduate at <b>IIIT Allahabad.<b/>
-- 🔭 I’m currently working on many things🙇🏻‍
+- 🔭 I'm currently working on many things🙇🏻‍
-- 🌱 I’m currently learning everything 🤣
+- 🌱 I'm currently learning everything 🤣
-- 👯 I’m looking to collaborate with other projects
+- 👯 I'm looking to collaborate with other projects
 - 🥅 2020 Goals: Contribute more to Open Source projects
 - ⚡ Fun fact: I can dream while I am awake😎